imazen/resizer/BuilderExtensions.md

 in order to draw the red-eye reduction effects to the destination image.
 <span style="color:red">_**(Seems to draw a rectangle?)**_</span>
-The Faces plugin implements `PostRenderImage()` in order to show the bounds of the caclulated face rectangles if the "f.show" setting is "true".
+The Faces plugin implements `PostRenderImage()` in order to show the bounds of the calculated face rectangles if the "f.show" setting is "true".

 After the plugins get a chance to handle `RenderImage()`, `ImageBuilder`'s implementation draws either the `preRenderBitmap` (if it exists) or source